jamescurran/jamescurran.github.io/_posts/2009-08-16-code-tuneup-shuffling-a-list.md

      return new List<T>(input).Shuffle();

 But that brings us to another key point.
-The only thing that the input is being used for is to seed the new List, and that ctor doesn't take an` IList<>`, it takes the much more common `IEnumerable<>` (which `IList` just happens to be a descendant of).
+The only thing that the input is being used for is to seed the new List, and that ctor doesn't take an` IList<>`, it takes the much more common `IEnumerable<>` (which `IList` just happens to be a extension of).
 So, we might as well make that our input parameter.

     public static IList<T> ShuffleCopy<T>(this IEnumerable<T> input)
     {        return new List<T>(input).Shuffle();    }